NASA-AMMOS/3DTilesRendererJS/src/three/renderer/API.md

 orthographicOffset: number
 ```

 Distance the orthographic camera is pushed back when `orthographicPositionalZoom` is true.
-Default is 50.

 ### .fixedPoint